US tycoon charged in nuclear bunker death

 Mr Beckwitt was charged with involuntary manslaughter last week.

-Officials in Bethesda, Maryland - a wealthy suburb of Washington DC - have also charged Mr Beckwitt with "depraved heart second-degree murder" because they say he acted with wanton disregard for human life.
+The stock trader lives in Bethesda, Maryland - a wealthy suburb of Washington DC.

+He has also been charged with "depraved heart second-degree murder" because officials say he acted with wanton disregard for human life.

 The 200ft (60m) tunnel system, which was concealed 20ft beneath Mr Beckwitt's basement, was fitted with a "daisy chain" of electrical power cords, prosecutors say in charging documents.